 Can I fly with marijuana in my luggage?

-The short answer is no, you can’t fly with marijuana.
-In fact, carrying weed onto a plane is a federal crime.
+The short answer is NO, you can’t fly with marijuana.
+Carrying weed onto a plane is a federal crime.

 The reason behind this is simple: marijuana is a schedule I substance – which means it is illegal under federal law- and federal law governs airplane travel in the U.S.